 THE DATA CAN HELP YOU CHANGE THE FUTURE

-Beginning in 2018, Injury Facts will an online-only publication.
+Beginning in 2018, Injury Facts will be an online-only resource.
 Explore the data as you choose – from a basic overview to detailed interactive charts and tables.
-Injury Facts will be updated and information added as data is released and evaluated.
-While we continue to move the information online, we are offering access to the last published version, Injury Facts 2017, here.
+The site will be updated as data is released and evaluated.
+As we continue the transition to the web, we will also offer access to our last published version, Injury Facts® 2017, here.

 We are constantly working to improve Injury Facts.
 Your comments, questions and suggestions are welcome.
-Please fill out this form and we will do our best to answer your questions and implement your suggestions.
+Please fill out this form and we will do our best to answer your questions and address your feedback and suggestions.

 The nation’s leading safety advocate for more than 100 years, the National Safety Council is a nonprofit organization with the mission of eliminating preventable deaths at work, in homes and communities, and on the road through leadership, research, education and advocacy.
 Read more here.